Campitelli

-Campitelli is the 10th rione of Rome, identified by the initials R. X, and is located in the Municipio I.
+Campitelli is the 10th rione of Rome, Italy, identified by the initials R. X, and is located in the Municipio I.

 Its emblem consists of a black dragon's head on a white background.
 This symbol comes from the legend that Pope Silvester I threw out a dragon staying in the Forum Romanum.

 History

 Some of the major vestiges of the Ancient Rome are located in the area, such as the Palatine Hill, the Campidoglio and the Roman Forum.